mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

 </details>

 We will use this instance to handel HTTP request.
 First we will define a route decorator `@app.route()` then pass API end name, here we use **`/predict`**.
-Since, we will be receiving our text data on this rout, here will we pass method as `POST`.
+Since, we will be receiving our text data on this route, here we will pass method as `POST`.
 Learn about basics of newtorking if you don't know [Learn Here](https://www.toolsqa.com/rest-assured/rest-routes/)
 ```python
     @app.route('/predict', methods=['POST'])